 What are the rules of pickleball?

-As soon as new players are introduced, it is important to introduce basic Pickleball Rules.
-The rules of the game are simple and easy to learn and this is one of which the Pickleball is so popular and fun.
+As soon as new players are introduced, it is essential to introduce basic Pickleball Rules.
+The rules of the game are simple and easy to learn, and this is one of which the Pickleball is so popular and fun.
 A new player can learn the basic rules in minutes and be ready to play.
 Here are the basic rules that you need to know to get started.

 How to Play Pickleball Paddle

 Know the rules of the game